arshamX/university-project/README.md

-# project of compiler Lab presented by Dr.Aezam Hokmi
+# project of compiler Lab presented by Dr.Azam Hokmi

-  This project is written by python language and the purpose of this project is to simulate a pat of compiler called Lexical analyzer
+  This project is written by python language and the purpose of this project is to simulate a part of compiler called Lexical analyzer

 #Terms of use